February 16, 2021

 Building on top of Snowflake is certainly something we will see more of, but a new crop of modern cloud companies is taking it a step further and enabling their customers to build on top of their own CDWs and data lakes.

 At Rudderstack, we take the warehouse-first approach, building your customer data lake on your data warehouse, but the architecture’s value applies across the data stack.
 For example, our friends at Panther, who build SIEM tooling for cloud-focused security teams, use the warehouse-first approach in the security space.
-On the other end of the spectrum, MessageGears is a customer marketing platform that is warehouse-first, running on their customers’ CDWs.
+On the other end of the spectrum, MessageGears is a customer marketing platform that is warehouse-first, running on its customers’ CDWs.

 This is the warehouse-first architecture: instead of providing (and charging) for storage infrastructure and running features in black boxes, warehouse-first tools are architected to build the data lake in the user’s CDW.